Ruha Benjamin on deep learning: Computational depth without sociological depth is ‘superficial learning’

 “If it is the case that inequity and injustice [are] woven into the very fabric of our societies, then that means each twist, coil, and code is a chance for us to weave new patterns, practices, and politics.
 The vastness of the problem will be its undoing once we accept that we are pattern makers,” she said.

-Benjamin explored themes from her book Race After Technology, which urges people to consider imagination one of the tools needed to counteract power imbalances and examines issues like algorithmic colonialism and anti-blackness embedded in AI systems, as well as the overall role of power in AI.
-Benjamin also returned to her assertion that imagination is a powerful resource for people who feel disempowered by the status quo and for AI makers whose systems can either empower or oppress.
+Benjamin explored themes from her book Race After Technology, which urges people to consider imagining a tool for counteracting power imbalances and examines issues like algorithmic colonialism and anti-blackness embedded in AI systems, as well as the overall role of power in AI.
+Benjamin also returned to her assertion that imagination is a powerful resource for people who feel disempowered by the status quo and for AI makers whose systems will either empower or oppress.

 “We should acknowledge that most people are forced to live inside someone else’s imagination, and one of the things we have to come to grips with is how the nightmares that many people are forced to endure are really the underside of elite fantasies about efficiency, profit, safety, and social control,” she said.
 “Racism, among other axes of domination, helps to produce this fragmented imagination, so we have misery for some and monopoly for others.”

 Answering questions Tuesday in a live conversation with members of the machine learning community, Benjamin said her next book and work at the Just Data Lab will focus on matters related to race and tech during the COVID-19 global pandemic.
-Among recent examples at the intersection of these issues, Benjamin points to the Department of Justice’s PATTERN algorithm use to reduce prison populations during the pandemic.
-An analysis found the algorithm is more than 4 times as likely to label white inmates low risk as black inmates.
+Among recent examples at the intersection of these issues, Benjamin points to the Department of Justice’s use of a PATTERN algorithm to reduce prison populations during the pandemic.
+An analysis found that the algorithm is more than 4 times as likely to label white inmates low risk as black inmates.

-Benjamin’s keynote comes as AI companies’ attempts to address algorithmic bias have drawn accusations of ethics washing similar to criticism about lack of progress on diversity in tech over the better part of the last decade.
+Benjamin’s keynote comes as companies’ attempts to address algorithmic bias have drawn accusations of ethics washing, similar to criticism leveled at the lack of progress on diversity in tech over the better part of the last decade.

 When asked about opportunities ahead, Benjamin said it’s important that organizations maintain ongoing conversations around diversity and pay more than lip service to these issues.

 “One area that I think is really crucial to understand[ing] the importance of diversity is in the very problems that we set out to solve as tech practitioners,” she said.
 “I would encourage us not to think about it as cosmetic or downstream — where things have already been decided and then you want to bring in a few social scientists or you want to bring in a few people from marginalized communities.
 Thinking about it much earlier in the process is vital.”

-Recent efforts to put ethical principles into practice within the machine learning ethics community include a framework from Google AI ethics leaders for internal auditing, an approach to ethics checklists from principal researchers at Microsoft.
-Earlier this month, researchers from 30 major AI organizations — like Google and OpenAI — suggested the creation of a third-party AI auditing marketplace and “bias bounties” to convert principles into practice.
+Recent efforts to put ethical principles into practice within the machine learning ethics community include a framework from Google AI ethics leaders for internal auditing and an approach to ethics checklists from principal researchers at Microsoft.
+Earlier this month, researchers from 30 major AI organizations — including Google and OpenAI — suggested creating a third-party AI auditing marketplace and “bias bounties” to help put principles into practice.